Putting together a technology stack for a project is a task in itself.

 What is Node.js?
-What is Node.js good for?
+What is Node.js used for?
 Why to use Node.js?
 We will try to answer these questions to help you decide whether this environment is suitable for your project.

 These are just a few of the advantages of Node.js as a development environment.
 You can read more about the strong sides of Node.js in our blog.